You are listening to the Sean Hannity Radio Show Podcast.

 Well, and that's what disappoints me about this.

-Well, and they have they have they have insufficient confidence in freedom, insufficient confidence in capitalism.
+Well, they have insufficient confidence in freedom, insufficient confidence in capitalism.

-Uh competition in the free market is is why our country is a great country, richest, greatest country in the history of mankind because of freedom, competition, capitalism.
+Competition and the free market is why our country is a great country, richest, greatest country in the history of mankind, because of freedom, competition, capitalism.

-But if you're not going to allow that in health care and you're going to do some kind of wimpy form of Obamacare light, I'm afraid what we're going to get is the the death spiral is going to continue, but Republicans are going to own it and they're going to call it Trump care, and it's still going to be a disaster a year from now.
+But if you're not going to allow that in health care and you're going to do some kind of wimpy form of Obamacare light, I'm afraid what we're going to get is the death spiral is going to continue, but Republicans are going to own it, and they're going to call it Trump Care, and it's still going to be a disaster a year from now.

 All right.